-Every one knows that there are ways to save energy consumption but some of us just don’t know where to start.
+Everyone knows that there are ways to save energy consumption but some of us just don’t know where to start.
 All kinds of questions pop up.

 Reduce Your Electrical Bill with These 35 Money Saving Tips

-There’s lot’s of things you can do to reduce energy consumption in manufactured homes.
+There are lots of things you can do to reduce energy consumption in manufactured homes.
 You can choose from the smallest, cheapest fixes to the largest, most expensive systems.

 Improve Heating/Cooling Systems